Last update: 10 months ago

-Take your curtains down and throw them in the washing machine.
-Once a year is more than enough to keep drapes relatively dust-free.
-Some other things you can do throughout the year to keep your curtains in good condition are:
+Other things you can do throughout the year to keep your curtains in good condition are:

 - Spot clean your curtains with a mix of mild detergent and a little bit of warm water.
 Let it sit for a minute and wipe with a damp sponge;

-Dust your mattress
+Clean your mattress